rafaelbenaion/bee-to-text/README.md

 2. **Sufficient Bees**: The number of bees in your swarm must be enough to compose the full input text.
 3. **No Blue Bees**: All existing bees in the swarm must **not** be blue.
 Blue bees indicate a breach in your swarm control.

-Upon meeting these conditions:

-- **Victory Sequence**: The game adds 500 blue bees to your swarm, updates the input box to display "VICTORY!", and hides all UI elements.
-- **Play Again**: A "Play Again" button appears, allowing you to restart the game and attempt a new victory.

 ## Project Details

 - **Course**: Steering Behaviors
 - **Program**: Master's in MIAGE IA2
 - **Institution**: Université Côte d'Azur
 - **Author**: Rafael Baptista

-## Technologies Used

-### p5.js

-**p5.js** is a JavaScript library that makes coding accessible for artists, designers, educators, and beginners.
-It provides a friendly API for drawing graphics and handling user interactions, which is essential for creating interactive games like Bee Chase.

-In **Bee Chase Game**, p5.js is utilized for:

-- **Rendering Graphics**: Drawing bees, targets, explosions, and UI elements smoothly and efficiently.
-- **Handling Animations**: Managing the movement and behaviors of bees using steering algorithms.
-- **User Interaction**: Capturing mouse events for actions like killing bees and adding more bees.
-- **Responsive Design**: Ensuring that the game adapts to different screen sizes and window resizes seamlessly.

-p5.js's capabilities enable the seamless integration of complex behaviors and interactive elements, providing a rich gaming experience.

 ## Author